Gabriel Moreno Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in the league with a collective 7.7 strikeouts per nine innings.
+- The Brewers pitching staff is 26th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Brewers have a 2.59 team ERA that ranks third across all MLB pitching staffs.
+- The Brewers have the third-ranked team ERA among all MLB pitching staffs (2.66).

-- Brewers pitchers combine to give up seven home runs (0.8 per game), the eighth-fewest in the league.
+- The Brewers allow the seventh-fewest home runs in baseball (eight total, 0.8 per game).

-- His most recent time out came on Tuesday against the New York Mets, when the lefty threw six scoreless innings while giving up five hits.
+- In his most recent time out on Wednesday, the right-hander threw 4 1/3 innings against the New York Mets, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.